 Ingredients and substitutes

 Almond flour and coconut flour - Almond flour will give us a super moist and soft low carb keto pound cake, while the coconut flour will take in all the extra moisture.
-If you want to make this cake even more like the "real thing", add ½ tsp of xanthan gum (totally optional, though).
+If you want to make this cake even more like the "real thing", add ½ teaspoon of xanthan gum (totally optional, though).

 Baking powder - We need one tablespoon of baking powder per cup of flour we use.
 Feel free to use gluten-free baking powder if you like.